Franz Wagner NBA Preview vs. the Celtics

-The Orlando Magic, Franz Wagner included, take on the Boston Celtics on Friday at 7:30 PM ET.
+The Orlando Magic, Franz Wagner included, face the Boston Celtics on Sunday at 3:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.